Ilma Chowdhury, OMS II

 What are your medical interests?

-What do you appreciate most about Utah and the local area?
+What do you appreciate most about Colorado and the local area?

 What advice do you have for first-year students?